 How quickly should my teen gain weight?

-Usually 1-2 pounds per week is a safe and healthy weight gain goal.
+Usually 1-2 pounds per week is a safe and healthy weight gain goal, until your child has gained the appropriate amount as indicated by their health care provider.
 Most people do not gain exactly the same amount of weight per week.
 As long as the overall trend during the course of several weeks to a month is weight gain, your teen is moving in the right direction.
 His medical team will let you know if the pace is too slow.

 Should I check my teen’s weight at home?